COMMON.CLOSE

 Opal

 Opals exhibit iridescence, resembling rainbows, so they're also considered the "stone of luck."
-It is believed that wearing opal jewelry can bring good luck, and they also symbolize hope and loyalty, representing happiness.
+It is believed that wearing opal jewelry can bring good luck, and it also symbolizes hope and loyalty, representing happiness.

 Moonstone